stickdord/hs-completion-analysis/README.md

 # hs-completion-analysis

-Reproducible research project investigating discrepancies between reported and actual U.S. high school completion rates
+To investigate the statistical discrepancies between reported and actual high school completion rates in the United States, focusing on methodological and systemic factors.